Patrick Muncaster's Dashboard

 When you are prepared, your community is better prepared, and you will not be a burden to others in time of crisis.

-Longer term existential risks to humankind include: Climate Change, an AI Singularity and the growth in the power of authoritarian regimes in Asia
+Longer term existential risks to humankind include: Climate Change, an AI Singularity, the growth of authoritarian regimes, breakdown of international liberal norms and institutions and a third world war triggered in Asia.

 Emergency News Sources